michialm/Book-Price-Trends----2022/README.md

 #  Data Sources

-  Point of Sales data pulled from Ingram Book Company Data includes book metadata – list price value, EAN (unique identifier), pub date, publisher, imprint, title, format, book category, page count, point of sales 2022, internal categorization, BISAC category (market categorization)
+  Original data pulled from Ingram Book Company and includes book metadata – list price value, EAN (unique identifier), pub date, publisher, imprint, title, format, book category, page count, point of sales 2022, internal categorization, BISAC category (market categorization)

+  Data has been masked to eliminate unique identifiers, and the sales data has been randomized, so as to ensure privatization of data.
+This project is a demonstration of this data science apprentice's ability with RShiny, R Coding proficiencies, and an understanding of data visualization in the context of business analytics.

 #  Known Issues and Challenges

-  Anticipated Challenges include wrangling data into readable format, bucketing list prices appropriately, displaying clean histograms with relevant distributions, functional toggling for filtering and bin control, the area chart for BISAC categorization
+  Anticipated Challenges include wrangling data into readable format, bucketing list prices appropriately, displaying clean histograms with relevant distributions, functional toggling for filtering and bin control, and privatization of source dataset.